Does Insurance Cover Therapy For Mental Health Services?

 Additionally, the Children's Health Insurance Program (CHIP) is a federal and state-supported health insurance program that provides coverage to uninsured children in families that earn too much money to qualify for Medicaid but don't make enough to afford paid health insurance.
 While Medicaid covers some costs of therapeutic treatments, CHIP typically does not provide full coverage for therapy services.

-Depending on the state, kids under the age of 19 may qualify for the free or low-cost mental health care provided by local clinics through CHIP's Early and Periodic Screening Diagnostic and Treatment (EPSDT) program.
+Depending on the state, children under 19 may qualify for free or low-cost mental health care provided by local clinics through CHIP's Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) program.

 What to do when you can't afford mental health services

-People sometimes cannot afford mental health help due to insurance coverage limits, co-pays, or other barriers.
+People sometimes cannot afford mental health therapy due to insurance coverage limits, co-pays, or other barriers.
 In these cases, there are a few options.

-Some therapists offer a sliding scale session fee option for those with a mental health condition.
+Some therapists offer a sliding-scale session fee option for those with a mental health condition.
 Sliding scale means the therapist may consider your case and offer a lower-end fee if you have a financial burden or cannot pay their regular fee.
-For example, a therapist might offer a sliding scale for sessions at $65-$150 per hour.
+For example, a therapist might offer a sliding scale for sessions at $65 to $150 per hour.
 If you have a lower income and can't afford $150, your therapist might work with you to offer a $65 per hour rate.

-Although a therapist might not be covered for you and might not work for free, sliding scales can help provide opportunities for mental health disorder services and therapy.
-You might also find sliding scale providers who offer mental health referrals, such as a primary care physician.
+Although a therapist might not be covered for you and might not work for free, sliding scales may provide opportunities for mental health disorder services and therapy.
+You might also find sliding scale therapists who offer mental health referrals, such as a primary care physician.

 At times, insurance plans might not cover everything you need them to.
 In these cases, you can search for a new plan and create an insurance account online.
 If you do not have a pre-existing condition, they may offer health coverage for therapy within a month or two after signing up.

 If you are low-income, are over 55, or have a disability, Medicaid or Medicare therapy coverage may be available to you and could offer more, depending on your state.
 Monthly costs for Medicaid can be under $50 or free in some locations, depending on your financial ability.
-Talk to your local government health officials to learn more about these coverage plans and to see which health insurance marketplace plan could be right for your needs.
+Talk to your local government health officials to learn more about these coverage plans and see which health insurance marketplace plan could suit your needs.

 Talk to your doctor

 If you're unsure how to find low-cost medical services, talk to your primary care physician.
-They may be able to refer you to a mental health professional they know of that does offer sliding scale or low-cost services under your insurance plan.
-They may also recommend outpatient mental health services with mental health classes or health insurance marketplace plans as a more affordable option.
+They may be able to refer you to a mental health professional they know of who offers sliding scale or low-cost services under your insurance plan.
+They may also recommend outpatient mental health services with mental health classes, or health insurance marketplace plans as a more affordable option.

 Some primary care physicians can prescribe certain mental health medications and offer general tips for well-being and care.
 If you have any mental health symptoms due to physical health concerns, they can also address physical symptoms to reduce stress.